apache/spark/docs/sql-distributed-sql-engine-spark-sql-cli.md

    /* This is a comment contains ;
    */ SELECT 1;
    ```
    However, if ';' is the end of the line, it terminates the SQL statement.
-The example above will be terminated into  `/* This is a comment contains ` and `*/ SELECT 1`, Spark will submit these two command and throw parser error (unclosed bracketed comment).
+The example above will be terminated into  `/* This is a comment contains ` and `*/ SELECT 1`, Spark will submit these two commands separated and throw parser error (`unclosed bracketed comment` and `extraneous input '*/'`).

 <table class="table">
 <tr><th>Command</th><th>Description</th></tr>